AMSII/blue/blue/README.md

-# New Visions
+# AMS II - Blue

-## This is for New Visions Charter HS
+## This is for AMSII 2017-2018 Intro to Coding

 ### Resources: